 But sometimes that's just not what happens.
 Are you hearing crickets?
 Do you feel like you’ve wasted all that time creating something no one actually wants?
 Don't worry, I've got the solution for you.

-(This post contains affiliate links.
+(This post contains affiliate links, which means I may receive a small commission at no additional cost to you if you purchase something.
 Please read my Disclaimer for more information.)

 This post is an excerpt from my course, ConvertKit Essentials, where you can learn how to impress your subscribers with a tech-savvy, professional performance.